mars188/Transposable-Element-TE-detection-from-RNAseq-datasets/README.md

 To summarize, we will:

 - Work on already quality trimmed reads
-- Neccessary files (Repeatmasker, annotation file, chromosome fasta file, STAR index) needed for the analysis has already been downloaded and available in your folder.
+- Neccessary files (Repeatmasker, annotation file, STAR index) needed for the analysis has already been downloaded and available in your folder.
 - Align the data to the reference mouse genome (version mm9).
 - Count/Quantify RNAseq reads aligning to TEs
 - Performs differential expression analysis on TEs